Maximize Your Savings: Life Insurance Tax Benefits in India

 • Entry Benefit: When you buy a life insurance policy, you can claim a deduction on the premiums paid under Section 80C (up to ₹1.5 lakh per year).

 • Earnings Benefit: Some life insurance plans, such as ULIPs and endowment policies, generate returns over time.
-The earnings from these plans are tax-free under Section 10(10D)* (subject to conditions).
+The earnings from these plans are eligible for tax benefits under Section 10(10D)* (subject to conditions).

-• Exit Benefit: The maturity payout of a life insurance policy is tax-free under Section 10(10D)*, provided the annual premium does not exceed 10% of the sum assured.
+• Exit Benefit: The maturity payout of a life insurance policy is eligible for tax benefits under Section 10(10D)*, provided the annual premium does not exceed 10% of the sum assured.

 Life Insurance Tax Benefits Explained